quixio/quix-docs/docs/get-started/quickstart.md

 You'll need a streaming token to connect your client code to your Quix environment:

-1. Log in to the Quix Portal and enter the `Develop` environment.
+1. Log in to Quix and enter the `Develop` environment.
 2. Click `Settings` and then click `Develop` again to display the environment settings.
 3. Click `APIs and tokens`.
 4. Click `Streaming Token`.